ppy/osu-wiki/wiki/Tournaments/POT/1/en.md

 8. If a player disconnects, it will be treated as if they failed the beatmap.
    - Disconnects that occur within a few seconds after the beatmap is started by the referee can be rematched.
 9. If a player disconnects between beatmaps, the match can be delayed up to 15 minutes at most.
-   - In case the disconnected player failed to report back after the maximum allowance of 15 minutes had passed, the opposing player may be declared to be winning the match by default.
+   - In case the disconnected player fails to report back after the maximum allowance of 15 minutes pass, the opposing player may be declared to win the match by default.
 10. Lag is not a valid reason to nullify a beatmap.
 11. If there are any problems during the match occurence, the Tournament Management will make a decision based on referee's report.
 12. It is expected that all players be polite and respectful to each other.
 Penalties will be given if players violate.
     - If a player is found to be engaging in an act of offensive provocation, the said player responsible for the provocation may be either disqualified right away from the tournament and/or blacklisted from the PERAK Games League altogether.
-    - Usage of any tools and programs that are against [osu!'s community rules](/wiki/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu! team at will.
+    - Usage of any tools or programs that are against [osu!'s community rules](/wiki/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu! team at will.

 ### Tournament registration